nismod/scale-nav/README.md

 ### Scalenav modules

-A set of modules provides python functions for performing a set operations with data sets expressed as H3 cells.
+A set of modules provides python functions for performing a operations with data sets expressed as H3 cells.
 Additionaly, a module with the equivalent high performance functions written with ibis and duckdb.